YelehaUwU/3DEditor/README.md

 ## Installation

-1. Download the latest version of the resource from the [Releases](https://github.com/Derbosik/editor/releases) section.
+1. Download the latest version of the resource from the [Releases](https://github.com/Derbosik/3DEditor/releases) section.
 2. Extract the downloaded archive.
 3. Place the extracted folder in the `resources` directory of your MTA:SA server.
 4. Add the resource to your server's configuration file (`mtaserver.conf`) under the `resources` section:

     ```ini
     <resource src="editor" />
-5. Make sure to install the dependencies (( [DGS](https://github.com/thisdp/dgs) is required to use the editor ))
+5. Make sure to install the dependencies (( [DGS](https://github.com/thisdp/dgs) is required to use the 3DEditor ))
 6. Restart your MTA:SA server to ensure that the new resource is loaded and available for use.

 ## Usage